Our favorite 10 wine and tapas bars in Barcelona

 This is a small group tour by bus from Barcelona, Spain.
 Enjoy a day of visiting 2 fantastic local wineries with cava, wine, tapas and cheese tastings.
 You will start your day travelling to the Penedés wine region, where you will visit a premium cava producer Finca Ca n´Estella.
 Here you will try 3 fantastic cava wines, before moving on to the area of Pla de Bages and visit a winery estate and castle to learn more about local wines and tapas

-BEST PRICE GUARANTEED - This is an 8-hour group bus tour in English from Barcelona, which will take you to 3 local wineries for wine tastings and tours of the wineries.
+ONLY AVAILABLE IN MANDARIN FOR THE TIME BEING - MONTSERRAT AND WINE TOUR AVAILABLE IN ENGLISH.
+This is an 8-hour group bus tour in English from Barcelona, which will take you to 3 local wineries for wine tastings and tours of the wineries.
 This tour is a great way to get to know the wine region of Barcelona and visit 3 very different wineries to really appreciate Cataluña´s wine production history.
 This winery tour also includes light tapas at each winery.
 A great group bus tour and fantastic value for money.
-This is also a cava tour which includes cava tasting and also tasting of still wines
+This is a cava tour which includes cava tasting and also tasting of still wine

 Departing at 10:00 am (meeting at 9:45), a fantastic tour that starts with a visit to the magical mountain of Montserrat, an iconic mountain near Barcelona with an impressive monastery.
 You will take the cogwheel train to the location of the monastery and enjoy magnificent views.
 The second part of the tour is all about wine and traditional Catalan food.
 You will visit one of the most beautiful family owned winery estates in the area.
 Lunch is up to you.
 Choose the tapas option or a sit-down meal at the winery restaurant.
 Sure to be a memorable day